n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 In addition to valid syllables, stand-alone sequences may occur, such as when an isolated codepoint is shown in example text.

+> Note: Foreign loanwords, when written in the Bengali script, may
+> not adhere to the syllable-formation rules described above.
+In
+> particular, it is not uncommon to encounter foregin loanwords that
+> contain a word-final suffix of consonants.
+>
+> Nevertheless, such word-final suffixes will be correctly matched by
+> the regular expressions listed below.
+These words are pronounced
+> different, which raises issues for potential readers, but the
+> character sequences do not affect the shaping process.

 Syllables should be identified by examining the run and matching glyphs, based on their categorization, using regular expressions.